 As the regulated sports betting industry in the U.S. continues to heat up, with new legislation being introduced and new bills being passed almost weekly in the country, many eyes are on the next major market to emerge — New York.

-After much resistance, New York Gov. Andrew Cuomo unexpectedly pivoted his stance in a press conference in January 2021, stating he was ready for mobile sports betting in the Empire State.
+After much resistance, then-New York Gov. Andrew Cuomo unexpectedly pivoted his stance in a press conference in January 2021, stating he was ready for New York Sports Betting in the Empire State.
 In April 2021, Cuomo officially signed mobile sports betting into law when he finalized the state budget.

 Ahead of the highly anticipated launch, EmpireStakes.com commissioned YouGov to run a survey of New York adults to gather information on what we might expect from the Empire State’s mobile sports betting market.
 This survey speaks directly to what New Yorkers want.
 The survey considered current behaviors among New York adults and what bettors want to see upon the launch of mobile sports betting in the state.